 not have the right to vote at Council meetings.

 Should any member of Council be absent from three consecutive Council meetings, without leave of absence having been granted to him by Council, he shall, at the discretion of Council, be deemed to have resigned from the Council.

 The Council shall have the power to fill any vacancy occurring among Office Bearers.

-Members of Council shall be elected at the Annual General Meeting, in accordance with the By-Laws.
+Members of Council shall be elected at the Annual General Meeting, in accordance with the Bylaws.

 The Council shall have the power to fill the vacancy by co-option.